the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Initial Metrics Exploration/README.md

 However, using the 6 sentences as a threshold leaves 62% of statements to classify.
 For this, Random Forests were used.
 For the 62% remaining statements, the sentences containing at least one predefined keyword were kept.

-Each document was represented using a TF IDF vectorization (with n-gram ranging from 1 to 3) from these sentences.
+Each document was represented using a TF IDF vectorization (with n-gram- meaning a sequence of N words- ranging from 1 to 3) from these sentences.
 Then, a Random Forest model was trained.

 ### Key findings using this method on the three metrics: